 Books and research by Julie Hayes

-Julie Hayes’s new book Translation, Subjectivity, and Culture in France and England 1600-1800 (Stanford University Press, forthcoming) examines the evolution of neoclassical translation theory from its origins in France to its importation to England by royalist exiles and its evolution in response to the philosophical and political ideas of the Enlightenment.
+Julie Hayes’s new book Translation, Subjectivity, and Culture in France and England 1600-1800 (Stanford University Press, 2008) examines the evolution of neoclassical translation theory from its origins in France to its importation to England by royalist exiles and its evolution in response to the philosophical and political ideas of the Enlightenment.
 Julie shows how translators working from a range of literary, political, and philosophical viewpoints speak to such issues as the relationship of past to present, authorship and the status of women writers, and the role of language in national identity.
 The book should appeal to translation studies scholars and historians, literary scholars of both England and France, women studies scholars, and practicing translators.
-To pre-order, contact Stanford University Press.
+To order, contact Stanford University Press.

 Julie Hayes also has a new online publication that may prove very useful to translation studies scholars.
 Her database French Translators, 1600-1800: An Online Anthology of Prefaces and Criticism has just been made available online through ScholarWorks@UMassAmherst.
 This corpus of seventeenth and eighteenth-century French translators’ prefaces and treatises on translation and language stems from the research for her book above.
 In making these materials available online, Julie provides longer excerpts from texts that are cited briefly, and often in English translation, in the book.
 These texts should prove useful to translation studies scholars and translation historians, as well as students and scholars of the Enlightenment.